-PAHO: Caribbean Is Made Up of Lots of Fat People … And in All The Region … Virgin Islands Has the Fattest People!
+PAHO: Caribbean Has Lots of Fat People … In All The Region … Virgin Islands Is No. 1!

 WASHINGTON — Maybe we’ll have the change the name of the territory to “East Samoa.”

 That’s because Virgin Islands has more of the fattest people in the Caribbean per capita than any other country or territory in the region.